Lancaster Priory: 18th to 20th centuries

-In 1743 it was decided to raise the steeple 10 yards higher so that the bells could be heard better, and the bells were also to be re-cast.
-In 1753, the tower was determined to be in danger of falling down, so the bells were removed from it.
+In 1743 it was decided to raise the steeple 10 yards higher so that the bells could be heard better, and the bells were re-cast.
+In 1753, the tower was determined to be in danger of collapse and the bells were removed.
 Henry Sephton was commissioned to demolish and rebuild the tower.
 In 1759 a new tower was erected, which still stands.

-An organ was installed between 1809 and 1811 by George Pike England for a cost of £672.
+An organ was installed between 1809 and 1811 by George Pike England at a cost of £672.
 Between 1868 and 1871 the local architects Paley and Austin restored the chancel, and added a new organ chamber and vestry.
-In 1872 the old organ had been replaced by a new one in the north aisle.
+In 1872 the old organ was replaced by a new one in the north aisle.
 In 1887 a peal of eight new bells, donated by James Williamson, was rung for the first time and in 1894 a clergy vestry was built adjacent to the choir vestry.
 A south porch designed by Austin and Paley was added in 1903 and in the same year an outer north aisle with a polygonal apse was built.
-This aisle forms the memorial chapel to the King's Own Royal Lancaster Regiment.
+This aisle is the memorial chapel to the King's Own Royal Lancaster Regiment.
 In 1922 the organ was rebuilt by Harrison & Harrison of Durham.
 In 1972 the bells were overhauled and re-hung.
 The pipe organ was replaced in 1982 by an electronic organ made by J. and J. Makin, and in the same year the choir and clergy vestries were converted into a refectory.
 In 2012 a pipe organ was installed by David Wells Organ Builder of Liverpool.
 It restored to use two redundant instruments, now linked into one scheme played from a single detached console.
-The organ in the west gallery was built originally by Henry Willis for St John's Church, Blackpool in 1915, while the organ in the North Choir Aisle was built by Harrison and Harrison in 1908 for Blackburn Girls’ School.
+The organ in the west gallery was built by Henry Willis for St John's Church, Blackpool in 1915, and the organ in the north choir aisle was built by Harrison and Harrison in 1908 for Blackburn Girls’ School.